 The relationship of price to value depends on a few key factors discussed in Collecting Vintage Clothing.
 Price may either be far above or far below value.
-For our impeccable wedding dress, price is far below value, on which I could not begin to put a dollar sign.
-My article on The Vintage Advantage discusses the anomaly between the prices of new and comparable vintage items.
+For our impeccable wedding dress, price is far below value.
+At an 11/2013 antique clothing auction, a similar but deconstructed 1890s Point de Gaze dress sold for $25,000.

 There inheres in our noble wedding dress an uncommon beauty both historic and classic.
 As she walks down the aisle in this antique lace treasure, the dazzling bride will personify a poem of elegant refinement—for the guests on that day; and for the bridegroom forevermore.

 The dress measures: 38" bust, 34" waist, 48" hip, and 57" from the shoulder to the front hem.